fbpx

 More architectural gems

-It is true that the four greatest buildings of the town centre, all gifted to it by local magnates, were designed by architects from outside Paisley.
+Four of Paisley’s greatest town centre buildings were designed by architects from outside Paisley.
 They are:

 • The John Neilson Institution by Charles Wilson of Glasgow, 1849;